1964 ALASKA EARTHQUAKE FATALITIES

 Twenty eight adults and children were

-plant, cannery and bar; it also threw everyone on the dock
+packing plant, cannery and bar; it also threw everyone

-down onto the muddy ocean floor.
-Almost instantly, a 30' wave
+from the dock down onto the muddy ocean floor.
+Almost instantly,

-of mud and water rushed back into the waterfront, burying everything.
+a 30' wave of mud and water rushed back into the waterfront,

 The next 30' wave reached the business

-and caught fire and the water, sewer and phones
+Oil tanks ruptured and caught fire and the water,

 Four more men lost their lives, indirectly